 - Privacy and Security Review Committee

 - Data Collection Review Committee

 - Disclosure of PHI Review Committee

-- CHEO Electronic Health Information Laboratory (eHIL)

 - BORN Director

 - BORN Scientific Manager

 - Manager of Health Informatics

 - Privacy Officer

-- Senior Systems Technical Architect

 The BORN Privacy and Security Governance and Accountability Framework policy sets out that Privacy Officer provides a quarterly report on privacy and security to the Privacy and Security Review Committee as well as the Leadership Team.
 This same report is delivered with an annual view as the BORN Annual Report on Privacy and Security.
 Provided by the Privacy Officer, this annual report is reviewed and approved by the BORN Leadership Team and then forwarded to the Chief Executive Officer of CHEO by the BORN Director, who in turn forwards it to the CHEO Board of Directors.